-Filed by the designated filer.-The designated filer must receive a completed Schedule B from the trustee of every QDOT that has had a taxable event or a "hardship" distribution during the tax year.
+The designated filer must receive a completed Schedule B from the trustee of every QDOT that has had a reportable event or a hardship distribution during the tax year.
 The designated filer then summarizes these on Schedule A.

 Complete the return in the following order: